MapsPeople/docs/collections/_api/v1/index.md

       2: Not active, searchable (not a very useful combo)
       3: active, searchable

-    _Note: The implementation of this is currently pending for the SDKs, and is due September/October 2019._
+    > Note: The implementation of this is currently pending for the SDKs, and is due October 2019.
+    {: .mi-careful}

 * **Properties**